Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements_kotlin/README.md

 To do
+- How do I get variables to the page such as UserId
+  - Get constructor arguments
+  - Set these in route, but query and post
+- It should ot find basic page.
+Why???
 - Test gradle?
 - Document that need to change the pom to include html and js files in the jar
 - Document as it reads from source folder changes will happen real time.
 No need for hot reloads for html and js files